Srivaths-P/Dockerless-Online-Judge/README.md

     ```

 4.  **Configure Environment Variables:**
-    Copy the example environment file, then open the new `.env` file to add your own secret values.
+    Copy the example environment file, then open the new `.env` file to add your own secret values for Google OAuth and session keys.
     ```bash
     cp .env.example .env
     nano .env